Littlewood-Paley-Rubio de Francia inequality for multi-parameter Vilenkin systems: Some corollaries and extensions

 \begin{theorem} Let $I_k = I_k^1 \x \ldots \x I_k^D$ be a family of disjoint rectangles in~$\Z_+^D$.
 Let $f_k: [0,1)^D \to \R$ be some functions with Vilenkin--Fourier spectrum in $I_k$, where $v_{n_d}$ are Vilenkin functions corresponding to a bounded Vilenkin system (which may be different for different values of $d$).
 Then

-where $\tau_{a, k}$ is the $a$-th corner of rectangle $I_k$, the constant $C$ does not depend on the choice of rectangles $\cbr{I_k}$ or functions $\cbr{f_k}$ and $\c{H}^p$ is the martingale Hardy space defined in Section~\ref{sec:prelim_spaces}. \end{theorem} It is unknown to the author whether the corresponding result with Lebesgue norm on the right hand side holds true for $p \leq 1$.
+where $\tau_{a, k}$ is the $a$-th corner of rectangle $I_k$, the constant $C$ does not depend on the choice of rectangles $\cbr{I_k}$ or functions $\cbr{f_k}$ and $\c{H}^p$ is the martingale Hardy space defined in Section~\ref{sec:prelim_spaces}. \end{theorem} \begin{proof}[Proof outline] Repeat the proof from Section~\ref{sec:proof} up to (and including) Equation~\ref{eqn:s_m_2}.
+Everything there remains valid for $p \leq 1$, as noted in the proof itself.
+However, since $S_m$ is only bounded from $\c{H}^p$ to $L^p$ for $p \leq 1$, we cannot obtain Equation~\eqref{eqn:s_m_3}.
+Instead, in this case we have

+This, repeated for every term in Equations~\eqref{eqn:after_G_1}--\eqref{eqn:after_G_2}, proves the stated claim. \end{proof} It is unknown to the author whether the corresponding result with Lebesgue norm on the right hand side holds true for $p \leq 1$.
 Although an analogous statement has been known for the trigonometric Fourier series (or Fourier transform) for some time \cite{kislyakov2005, osipov2010a, osipov2010b}, to the best knowledge of the author, it remains an open problem even for the simplest case of the one-parameter Walsh system.